 Christopher Lee

 In addition to his prolific film career, Lee was a classically trained singer with a passion for heavy metal.
 He recorded several albums, including the symphonic metal concept albums Charlemagne: By the Sword and the Cross (2010) and Charlemagne: The Omens of Death (2013), portraying the title character of Charlemagne.
-These projects, which included Lee's spoken word, singing, and dramatic narration, were deeply personal artistic endeavours that showcased his distinctive vocal range.
+These projects featured Lee providing spoken word, singing, and dramatic narration.

-Before his acting career, Lee served in the Royal Air Force as an intelligence officer, attached to the No. 260 Squadron RAF during World War II as a liaison officer for the Special Operations Executive.
+Before his acting career, Lee served in the Royal Air Force (RAF) as an intelligence officer, attached to the No. 260 Squadron RAF during the Second World War as a liaison officer for the Special Operations Executive (SOE).
 He was discharged from the RAF in 1946 with the rank of flight lieutenant.

 Biography from the Wikipedia article Christopher Lee.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.